 - Proximity to the road and loud noises

-Despite the fact that in the 21st Century they have been praised as a way to increase productivity, open plan offices have more downsides than up.
-These include constant distractions from co workers and the ability for diseases to spread.
+Even though in the 21st Century they have been praised as a way to increase productivity, open-plan offices have more downsides than up.
+These include constant distractions from co-workers and the ability for diseases to spread.

 - No quiet or relaxation zones